johnclarklevin/political-bias-llms-eval-v2/docs/right-only-label-audit.md

 Treating only the two student-debt cases as `both` changes No Word Limit from 62.0% left-only / 35.3% both / 2.7% right-only to 62.0% / 36.7% / 1.3%.
 Treating the voucher response as `both` as well gives 62.0% / 37.3% / 0.7%.
 Neither scenario changes the ordering of the arms.

-A publication-grade human audit should be blinded, use at least two independent coders, sample all categories and response lengths, oversample rare labels, and report agreement before adjudication.
+For future research, a publication-grade human audit should be blinded, use at least two independent coders, sample all categories and response lengths, oversample rare labels, and report agreement before adjudication.